chibilogic/ioHdlc/doc/GETTING_STARTED_HARDWARE.md

 iohdlc> exchange --count=10 --size=64
 ```

-The output is analogous, but the adapter reports `SPI Hardware`. `TWA` mode
+The output is analogous, but the adapter reports `SPI Hardware`. `TWA` and
-is selected automatically by the adapter constraint.
+`NRM` are selected automatically by the adapter constraints.

 ### Stress test